lukasz-kaniowski/git-dropbox/README.md

 ## Description

-Gem mirrors your git repositorys in dropbox folder
+Gem mirrors your git repositorys in dropbox folder.
+It's based on shell script from this [repository](https://github.com/agnoster/git-dropbox)

 ## Features